zerostreet25/harmony_ak47/README.md

 # harmony_ak47

-This Arduino iot project for sensing fall of cart.
+This is Arduino iot project for sensing fall of cart.

 we use LSTM model for prediction of fall.